CONGENITAL KYPHOSIS

 Understanding these aspects of congenital kyphosis can aid in early detection and effective treatment, improving the quality of life for those affected.

-Congenital kyphosis is a spinal deformity present at birth, characterized by an excessive forward curvature of the upper back.
-The symptoms can vary based on the severity of the curvature and whether there is spinal cord involvement.
-A comprehensive overview of the symptoms includes:
+The symptoms can vary based on the severity of the curvature, and a comprehensive overview of the symptoms includes:

 1. Physical Deformities

-- Visible Hump: A pronounced, rounded hump on the upper back, often noticeable when the child is bending forward.
+• Visible Hump: A pronounced, rounded hump on the upper back, often seen when the child bends forward.

-- Postural Changes: The head may appear to bend forward compared to the rest of the body, and there can be a difference in shoulder height or shoulder blade position.
+• Postural Changes: The head may appear to bend forward compared to the rest of the body, and a difference can exist in shoulder height or shoulder blade position.

 2. Spinal Stiffness and Reduced Flexibility